micmejia/bible-dump/NKJV/2 Kings/2 Kgs 7.md

 And the gatekeepers called out, and they told _it_ to the king's household inside.

 ###### 12
 So the king arose in the night and said to his servants, "Let me now tell you what the Syrians have done to us.
-They know that we _are_ hungry; therefore they have gone out of the camp to [^c]hide themselves in the field, saying, 'When they come out of the city, we shall catch them alive, and get into the city.' "
+They know that we _are_ hungry; therefore they have gone out of the camp to hide themselves in the field, saying, 'When they come out of the city, we shall catch them alive, and get into the city.' "

 ###### 13
 And one of his servants answered and said, "Please, let several _men_ take five of the remaining horses which are left in the city.
 Look, they _may either become_ like all the multitude of Israel that are left in it; or indeed, _I say,_ they _may become_ like all the multitude of Israel left from those who are consumed; so let us send them and see."